INRIA Researcher / University of Lyon

 - The BitDew framework is a programmable environment for management and distribution of data for Grid, Desktop Grid and Cloud Systems.
 BitDew is a subsystem which can be easily integrated into large scale computational systems (XtremWeb, BOINC, Hadoop, Condor, Glite, Unicore etc..).
 Our approach is to break the "data wall" by providing in single package the key P2P technologies (DHT, BitTorrent) and high level programming interfaces.
 The BitDew framework will enable the support for data-intense parameter sweep applications, long-running applications which requires distributed checkpoint services, workflow applications and maybe in the future soft-realtime and stream processing applications.

-- MapReduce for Desktop Grid : The Map-Reduce programming model adapts well to the data-intense class of applications, and there is a growing interest in supporting Map-Reduce on Desktop Grids.
+- MapReduce for Hybrid DCI : The Map-Reduce programming model adapts well to the data-intense class of applications, and there is a growing interest in supporting Map-Reduce on Desktop Grids.
 We aim at providing a complete runtime environment for MapReduce application on Desktop Grid.
 At the moment there exists no such environment dedicated to Desktop Grid.
 We will rely on the BitDew middleware which is a programmable environment for automatic and transparent data management on computational Desktop Grids.

 Desktop Grid in Hybrid DCI